 Instead, we had an absolutely fire snap streak, forcing us both to charge our phones like three times a day.
-Eventually we figured out it was easier to talk via text before making the jump to Skype calls.
-It was weird falling in love with someone who you probably aren't going to ever see again, but it happened.
+Eventually we figured out it was easier to talk via text before adding in Skype calls as well.
+It was weird falling in love with someone who you probably won’t ever see again, but it happened.
 And one day Luke told me he was planning a trip to Colorado for the end of the summer.
 By the time I picked him up from the airport that very first time, we had been dating for almost exactly a month, but hadn't spent a minute together in real life during our whole relationship.
-I wasn't sure if we'd hug when he came off the plane (we did, it was stumbly and awkward) or if we could hold hands right away (we didn't).
+I wasn't even sure if we'd hug when he came off the plane (we did, it was stumbly and awkward) or if we could hold hands right away (we didn't).